-17. Recommendation was originally rated PC.
-As mentioned in the first follow-up report, the NOIS is being revised to address actions recommended in the MER: a) Need to include obligation to keep all necessary records on transactions in a law or regulation (NOIS); b) obligation to maintain records of business correspondence for at least five years, following the termination of an account or business relationship is not stated in law or regulation; c) need to require all customer and transaction records and information available to competent Authorities upon appropriate authority on a timely basis, at a law or regulation level.
-Until the text of the amendment of NOIS is finalized is it is not possible to make a proper assessment.
-For the present follow-up report, as for the previous, no updates were provided, reason why, it is considered that the deficiencies remain outstanding.
+12. Recommendation was originally rated PC.
+Currently the MOT is preparing a draft law in which the NORUT and the NOIS are merged and updated.
+In this new law the obligation to maintain all necessary records on transactions, both domestic and international for a period of five years following the termination of an account or business relationship is included.
+The NOIS and NORUT will address the following actions recommended in the MER: a) Need to include obligation to keep all necessary records on transactions in a law or regulation (NOIS); b) obligation to maintain records of business correspondence for at least five years, following the termination of an account or business relationship is not stated in law or regulation; c) need to require all customer and transaction records and information available to competent Authorities upon appropriate authority on a timely basis, at a law or regulation level.
+Until the text of the amendment of NOIS is finalized is it is not possible to make a proper assessment; deficiencies remain outstanding.